Xomega-Net/Xomega.Docs/docs/generators/overview.md

 These generators help you use the static enumerations defined in your model both in runtime and design time by generating the necessary artifacts.

-- Lookup Cache Loaders allows to quickly generate loaders of the lookup cache, which is used to populate selection lists and to decode values, from a database using the corresponding service operation.
+- [Lookup Cache Loaders](enums/cache-loaders.md) allows to quickly generate loaders of the lookup cache, which is used to populate selection lists and to decode values, from a database using the corresponding service operation.
-- Enumeration Constants generates constants for each enumeration item to allow referring to individual items in the code.
+- [Enumeration Constants](enums/enum-const.md) generates constants for each enumeration item to allow referring to individual items in the code.
-- Enumeration Data XML generates an XML file that can be used for runtime lookups and value lists from the model enumerations.
+- [Enumeration Data XML](enums/enum-xml.md) generates an XML file that can be used for runtime lookups and value lists from the model enumerations.
-- Enumeration Reload SQL generates a SQL script for (re)loading enumerations into the database tables to allow using them in the database layer.
+- [Enumeration Reload SQL](enums/enum-sql.md) generates a SQL script for (re)loading enumerations into the database tables to allow using them in the database layer.

 ## Documentation generators

 These generators create customizable professional Microsoft Word technical design documents for the system based on your Xomega model.

-- Domain Model Design creates a design document that describes domain model architecture and the full structure of each domain object grouped by module.
+- [Domain Model Design](docs/domain-model.md) creates a design document that describes domain model architecture and the full structure of each domain object grouped by module.
-- Service Model Design creates a design document that describes service model architecture and the full structure of each service grouped by module.
+- [Service Model Design](docs/service-model.md) creates a design document that describes service model architecture and the full structure of each service grouped by module.
-- Static Data Design creates a design document that describes static data architecture and the full description of each enumeration grouped by module.
+- [Static Data Design](docs/static-data.md) creates a design document that describes static data architecture and the full description of each enumeration grouped by module.
-- SQLXML Report generates a generic custom document using provided template and data returned by a SQLXML query.
+- [SQLXML Report](docs/sqlxml.md) generates a generic custom document using provided template and data returned by a SQLXML query.

 ## Custom generators

-In addition to the standard generators, the Full Edition of Xomega.Net allows you to develop your own XSLT-based generators and seamlessly integrate them into your object model project.
-The list of potential custom generators can possibly include, but is not limited to:
+In addition to the standard generators, the Full Edition of Xomega.Net allows you to develop your own custom generators, as described [here](custom.md).

-- Support of your choice of the ORM framework for the business layer, e.g. NHibernate.
-- Documentation in a format of your choice, e.g. HTML, PDF, etc.
-- Automated tests support for the object model.

-Xomega technology lets you extend the default model structure to support your custom generators.
-For example, to support your custom documentation generator you can define and use your own format for the model elements documentation, such as an HTML or a wiki format.